Drag on Job and Millennials

 A Financial Cancer for America

 College education, long a prime aspiration of the American Dream, is in jeopardy today because massive student debt has become a financial cancer with lethal consequences for the entire nation.
-Student debt not only levies a relentless squeeze on millions of average families, it imposes a hidden price on all Americans because it is a drag on our whole economy.
+Student debt not only levies a relentless squeeze on millions of average families, but it also imposes a hidden price on all Americans because it is a drag on our whole economy.

 Student debt is altering the economic behavior of the millennial generation.
 So many young people come out of college deep in the red that in order to save money, they live with their parents in record numbers instead of renting or buying their own homes.
 For the first time since 1880, the Pew Research Center reported in May 2016, nearly one-third of 18-to-34-year-olds (32.1%) live with their parents – more than the percentage living with a spouse, romantic other, or with roommates.

 Today’s college graduates delay getting married, so much so that the median age for first marriages has shot up from 20.1 years of age for women and 22.5 for men in 1956 to 27.1 years of age for women and 29.2 years for men nowadays.
 Similarly, the younger generation tends to postpone the purchase of cars and other big-ticket items like home appliances that help drive U.S. economic growth.
 With tens of millions of young adults spending less, the economy creeps along more slowly.

 The impact is large because student debt is so enormous.
 More than 45 million Americans owe more than $1.6 trillion in student debt– more than the credit card debt of the entire country, and it is rising at the rate of $100 billion a year.
 Student debt is epidemic.
 Nearly 70% of students who earn a bachelor’s degree are in debt.
 In all, 38 million people – one in every eight Americans, not just young people but middle-aged and even people in the 60s.

 Student Debt Hits Upper Income Brackets